pink-baja-fairy-duster-flower-3

 Baja fairy duster plant

-There are not too many plants that are drought-tolerant, evergreen and produce a flower.
+There are not too many plants that are drought-tolerant, evergreen, and produce red/pink flowers.
 Plants with qualifications I just mentioned are rare indeed.
 It can tolerate temperatures down to 5° f. and stay green all winter long.
-They come in a bright pink and a dark red flower and both are hardy for the Southwest.
+They come in a bright pink and a dark red flower, and both are hardy for the Southwest.

 Baja Fairy Duster Flowers